xaanya/devops24/examinations/03/README.md

             name: vim,bash-completion,qemu-guest-agent
             state: present

-You can call it whatever you like, in this example, the name is `site.yml`.
+You can call it whatever you like, in this example, here the name is `site.yml`.

 Run this playbook, just like before: